Mount Auburn Cemetery: History

-The cemetery is credited as the beginning of the American public parks and gardens movement.
-It set the style for other suburban American cemeteries such as Laurel Hill Cemetery (Philadelphia, 1836), Mount Hope Cemetery (Bangor, Maine, 1834), America's first municipal rural cemetery; Green-Wood Cemetery (Brooklyn, 1838), The Green Mount Cemetery (Baltimore, Maryland, 1839) Mount Hope Cemetery (Rochester, NY, 1838), Lowell Cemetery (Lowell, Massachusetts, 1841), Allegheny Cemetery (Pittsburgh, 1844), Albany Rural Cemetery (Menands, New York, 1844), Swan Point Cemetery (Providence, Rhode Island 1846), Spring Grove Cemetery (Cincinnati, 1844), and Forest Hills Cemetery (Jamaica Plain, 1848) as well as Oakwood Cemetery in Syracuse, New York.
-It can be considered the link between Capability Brown's English landscape gardens and Frederick Law Olmsted's Central Park in New York (1850s).
+The Mount Auburn Cemetery is credited as the beginning of the American public parks and gardens movement.
+It set the style for other suburban American cemeteries such as Laurel Hill Cemetery (Philadelphia, Pennsylvania, 1836), Mount Hope Cemetery (Bangor, Maine, 1834), the country's second oldest garden cemetery; Green-Wood Cemetery (Brooklyn, New York, 1838), Green Mount Cemetery (Baltimore, Maryland, 1839) Mount Hope Cemetery (Rochester, New York, 1838), Lowell Cemetery (Lowell, Massachusetts, 1841), Allegheny Cemetery (Pittsburgh, Pennsylvania, 1844), Albany Rural Cemetery (Menands, New York, 1844), Swan Point Cemetery (Providence, Rhode Island, 1846), Spring Grove Cemetery (Cincinnati, Ohio, 1844), Forest Hills Cemetery (Jamaica Plain, Massachusetts, 1848) and Oakwood Cemetery (Syracuse, New York, 1859), plus others in Cave Hill, Kentucky, Savannah, Georgia, and Little Rock, Arkansas.
+By the close of the 1850s, one contemporary observer noted that there was "hardly a city or town of any size in the union which does not possess its rural cemetery."